18-649 Project 12

 - "Slow" speed remains 0.25 m/s.

-single entry to the issue log that describes the
+You should add a single entry to the issue log that describes

 customer's change in requirements and documents the design artifacts

-that this change causes.
-If you find bugs after the initial
+change causes.
+If you find bugs after the initial design

-change is complete (e.g. through testing), you should log those as
+complete (e.g. through testing), you should log those as separate

-that you must obtain prior approval from the course staff before
+Remember that you must obtain prior approval from the course

 changing message periods.